thiagofcm/Modbus_Slave_RICA2/README.md

 - **Practical Application:** Emphasizing the practical application of network protocols, the project addresses real-world industrial challenges, specifically in the context of beverage pasteurization.

 ## Contributing
 We welcome contributions from the community to enhance and expand the functionality of this industrial control system.
-Please refer to our Contribution Guidelines for more details.
+Please refer to our Contribution Guidelines for more details..